LeishMarrero/Surfs_Up/README.md

 ![Decprecipitation](Decprecipitation.png)

 ## Summary
-Looking at the temperature analysis, the weather is comparable year-round.
-When analyzing the precipitation in June and December, the MAX precipitation ranges from 4 inches to 6 inches of rain.
+Per the temperature analysis, the weather is comparable year-round.
+When analyzing the precipitation in June and December, the MAX precipitation ranges from 4 to 6 inches of rain.
 The average precipitation ranges from 0.13 inches to 0.21 inches.
 According to these results, the Surf and Shake shop business is sustainable year-round.